railwayapp/docs/src/docs/getting-started.md

 ```bash
 brew install railway
 ```
 or
 ```
 npm i -g @railway/cli
 ```

-Log in to your account by running the login command.
+Log in to your account by running the login command:
 ```bash
 railway login
 ```

-Then, when you are in your project's directory, link your repo to the template project with the following command.
+Then, when you are in your project's directory, link your repo to the template project with the following command:
 ```bash
 railway link
 ```